Q: What are the different types of SDSMA membership?

 Q: Am I required to be a member of the American Medical Association (AMA) to be a member of the SDSMA?

 A: No. The SDSMA encourages AMA membership to provide South Dakota with good representation at the national level, but it is not a requirement of SDSMA membership.

 Q: If I’d like to be a member of the American Medical Association (AMA), am I able to pay those dues through the SDSMA?

 A: Yes.
 You may pay AMA dues through the SDSMA.
 You can pay using your online SDSMA account by clicking here, or by contacting the SDSMA office at 605.336.1965.
 The SDSMA encourages you to be a member of the American Medical Association to support South Dakota’s presence on the national stage as well as expand your professional base.
 The SDSMA receives a commission from the AMA if members join through the SDSMA office instead of the AMA directly.

 Q: What leadership opportunities are there for me to be more involved with the SDSMA?

-A: The SDSMA has a variety opportunities for involvement including leadership opportunities through the Policy Council ad hoc committees or special task forces, serving as a Physician Lobbyist or as a Doctor of the Day during the South Dakota Legislative Session.
+A: The SDSMA offers a variety opportunities for involvement including leadership opportunities on the Policy Council, ad hoc committees or special task forces, serving as a Physician Lobbyist or as Doctor of the Day during the state Legislative Session.
 The SDSMA also offers an Annual Leadership Conference.
 Leadership opportunities are also available at your local level through your District Medical Society .